pari23367/BarCraft/README.md

 ## 🌿 Optional Enhancements

-You can add these if your app gets bigger:

 * **Zustand or React Context** — Manage global state like "selected cocktail" across routes
 * **shadcn/ui** — Use stylish UI components to save time on design